Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Experiments

+\textbf{Baselines.} We compare our methods with three training-required baselines.
+The first baseline is MC-dropout~\citep{gal2016dropout} with a dropout rate $\rho \in \{0.01, 0.02, 0.05, 0.1, 0.2, 0.5\}$.
+For each experiment, we add a dropout layer only into one location with one dropout rate during training.
 The same dropout rate is used for sampling during inference.
 We try different sample numbers of 8 and 32.
 The second baseline is deep ensemble~\citep{deepensemble}.
-We follow~\citet{deepensemble} to train ensembles as $4$ and $8$ networks, respectively.
+We follow this work to train ensembles as $4$ and $8$ networks, respectively.
 We train these networks with the same number of epochs until they converge.
 During inference, each of them generates a single deterministic output, with $4$ or $8$ samples generated in total.
-The third baseline is a sampling-free method log likelihood maximization (LLM) ~\citep{zhang2019reducing, poggi2020uncertainty}, where a network is trained to predict a output distribution with log likelihood maximization.
+The third baseline is a sampling-free method log-likelihood maximization (LLM) ~\citep{zhang2019reducing, poggi2020uncertainty}, where a network is trained to predict an output distribution with log-likelihood maximization.